Mortrack/CenyML/Validation_of_CenyML/README.md

     - pbPlots --> version 0.1.9.0

 ### How to install the external libraries and packages that are required
-To install the ones for Python, make sure you have installed anaconda to then open its command window terminal.
-Then, type in the following commands in that terminal window:
+To install the libraries for Python, make sure you have installed anaconda and then type in the following commands in any terminal window:

 ```console
 $ conda update conda